hyosung11/Launch-School/Courses/journal.md

 13:37 Back from my lunch break.
 My lower back feels tight.

 14:50 I've been grinding through Assignment 7 and forgetting to commit my code and notes.
 So I will do it now.
 My lower back is tight.
 I am struggling with deadlifting lately.

+16:06 I took a longer break than scheduled and ended the break with a ten minute walk.
+This is good.
+Now I can put in another Ultradian Cycle before I make dinner and go to referee.